About us

 Grace Maric

-HAF Administrator
+HAF Officer

 Grace joined YCF as the HAF Administrator in May 2023.
 Prior to working at YCF, Grace worked directly with young people at an Islington secondary school.
 During her time there she particularly enjoyed supporting students with their reading as she loves to read herself.
 While Grace gained great experience working in education supporting students, she is looking forward to helping to support young people through her work on the HAF program as she is passionate about the wellbeing and the future of children and young people.